 Donated from the Printmaking Department at Cranbrook Academy of Art, this collection consists of two print portfolios one entitled Re-enactment: The French Have a Word for It, and the other, Underbelly.
 Each suite contains 18 prints 22″ x 15″ executed in various printmaking techniques – lithography, intaglio, screen print, letterpress and relief.
 The prints were produced by the department’s graduate students and the department head.

-Donated to the Museum by the Cressman family in the late 1970s this collection includes: ornamental glass, Wedgwood, Meissen, Peachblow, Agata, Pomona, glass and porcelain Burmese, Mother of Pearl or Satin Glass, Amberina, Spangled, Hobnail, Asian porcelain pieces, cased or overlay glass, cut and etched glass, cobalt glass, amethyst glass and many other types and styles, including the Limoges clock above.
+Donated to the Museum by the Cressman family in the late 1970s this collection includes: ornamental glass, Wedgwood, Meissen, Peachblow, Agata, Pomona, glass and porcelain Burmese, Mother of Pearl or Satin Glass, Amberina, Spangled, Hobnail, Asian porcelain pieces, cased or overlay glass, cut and etched glass, cobalt glass, amethyst glass and many other types and styles.

 In 2011 Thomas Deans gifted to the Museum 4 prints from the estate of JWM Turner.
 In 1831 Turner had been commissioned by Sir Walter Scott’s publisher, Robert Cadell, to illustrate the “Poetical Works of Sir Walter Scott,” and these prints are illustrations from that work.